 - Loss of consortium

 - Loss of inheritance

-- Your loved one’s medical bills they accrued before passing
+- Your loved one’s medical bills accrued before passing

-- Your loved one’s pain and suffering they endured before passing
+- Your loved one’s pain and suffering endured before passing

 When identifying the cause of an accident and the liable party, you may feel baffled about where to start.
 If you suspect the other driver was negligent, you will need to collect evidence to establish their liability.